nicehash/excavator/README.md

 # How to Use Excavator?

-First, make sure you have Visual C++ 2013 redistributable (x64) installed.
+First, make sure you have Visual C++ 2017 redistributable (x64) installed.

+NVIDIA display driver 387.xx or more recent is required.

 **ADVANCED** There are two methods to use Excavator.
 Both rely on API commands you can find in [API section](/api).